EarthSystemDiagnostics/TrenchR/README.md

 #> 2        30     2 0.347 0.435 0.308
 ```

-As you can see, the output gives the average correlation for each
+As you can see, the output gives the number of found profile pairs for
-distance and the associated standard deviation and standard error of the
+each distance, their average correlation, and the associated standard
+deviation and standard error of the mean estimate.
+See
-mean estimate.
-See `?estimateInterProfileCorrelation` for details and
+`?estimateInterProfileCorrelation` for details and more information on
-more information on the error estimation.
+the error estimation.

 You can also calculate the correlation between profiles from two
 separate trenches (assuming the two trenches were sampled at the same